last update: 17st March 2019

 3) nitriding and patent information

-One possible treatment is nitriding.
-In the year 2000 the company PANArt Hangbau AG published an article about applying these principles to a metal musical instrument in the year 2000 by PANArt Hangbau AG (Conference on New Developments of the Steelpan – Paris – 20/05/2000).
-More recently, patents have been filed by the company regarding the manufacture of musical instruments made with nitrided steel sheet.
+One possible treatment is nitriding, the principles of which were applied to a metal musical instrument in the year 2000 by PANArt Hangbau AG (Conference on New Developments of the Steelpan – Paris – 20/05/2000).
+Patents have been filed by this company concerning the manufacture of musical instruments in nitrided sheet.
 These patents are the subject of much discussion and sometimes misunderstanding in the Handpan community.
-We recommend everyone to study the content of the European patent EP2443625 and its history in order to form its own opinion and also to appreciate the impact that it can have on a manufacturing project.
+We recommend everyone to study the contents of European patent EP2443625 and its history in order to form its own opinion and also to appreciate the impact that it can have on a manufacturing project.